valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 The owner of the repo(valahraban) is pseudonymously referred to as the author or simply birb due to personal preference.
 How to get featured or help improve the research sheet?
 Send a text file (preferably .md) or suggested edits in a pastebin variant to birb/valahraban through github or discord.
 This is how he primarily communicates with other enthusiasts and writes this document.
 Other communication methods aren't supported.
 Included information isn't chosen at random: it must be novel and immediately useful to birb and WI enthusiasts.
 Some aspects of writing have been left out of the document precisely because they lack useful utility in the context of AID and WI.

+Work on this project is an endless work-in-progress and moves on at the author's own pace.
+Recent events have shook this pace.
+If you desire more up to date new tricks, it is recommended to visit other guides like ones by Rinter that have also been linked within this document.

 ## Recommendations or the TLDR
 **Scripting has been made free for all users, it is warmly recommended you scroll down to Zynj's github and check out EWIJSON.
 Loading WI through these scripts alone gives you a lot more control over their location.
 If you do decide to use EWIJSON, also check out Monky's Futureman guide and birb's guide on EWIJSON basics inside the docs.
 This isn't  mandatory.** This document will focus on scripting-free methods.
 Scripting focused documents are included in the docs folder and mentioned where relevant.